 After the story circle, when scripts were finished, a number of storytellers rehearsed their stories to one another or to the volunteers.
 Norwegian was not the first language of many of the participants so Reem Salameh did amazing work translating from Arabic to Norwegian and back again.

-We had initially decided to use Filmora on desktop and tablets but hit some issues with voiceover recording so migrated to another Filmora produce, Vlogit We demonstrated this on an overhead projector from an iPad, showing the group basic functionality – pictures and voice.
+We had initially decided to use Filmora on desktop and tablets but hit some issues with voiceover recording so migrated to another Filmora product, Vlogit We demonstrated this on an overhead projector from an iPad, showing the group basic functionality – pictures and voice.
 A number of participants downloaded the app then and there onto their phones.

 By day 3, most people were using our phone/tablet-based editing app with minimal help, and even those who were new to it amongst the workshop facilitators managed to grasp it well enough to support the attendees.

 Participants got creative with mixes, adding music and captions and very quickly got the hang of lengthening or duplicating images to fit the voiceover.